 Hardiness Zones:

-Companion plant suggestions include American Beech, White Pine, Eastern Hemlock.
+Companion plant suggestions include American Beech, White Pine, and Eastern Hemlock.

 Comments